Shaughny/Parallel-Computing/README.md

 # Parallel-Computing

-Source code for Assignments involving modifying common algorithms to run in parallel
+Source code for Assignments involving modifying different sequential algorithms to run in parallel